manufacturist/carpooling-with-neighbours/README.md

 <br/>

-## Benefits of this solution
+## Benefits

 1. Zero costs!
-No app instalations or account registrations are required (except for drivers, unless they already have a Google account)
+No app instalations or account registrations required (except for drivers, unless they already have a Google account)

-2. It works for up to 100 users (Sunday email)
+2. It works for up to 100 neighbours (Sunday email)

 3. Drivers are required to have a **verified** Google account.
 A verified email is required when filling out the form